Lay it to Heart

 Some people believe their "Bible" cover to cover.
 First of all, they need to understand if it is not copies of the Hebrew and Greek, it is not the Bible, it is a translation.
 Next, there are footnotes in translations that were not intended to be taken as part of the Bible themselves.
 Moreover, some of these footnotes were not correct when they were made and even less accurate today.
 A great example is a footnote from Matthew 27:3 which puts a value of $52.80 on the thirty pieces of silver that Judas got for betraying Jesus.
 Judas took the money and in verse five he cast it into the temple.
 In Matthew 27:7 we find that a potter's field was purchased to bury strangers in with the money.
 The amount of money in the footnote is not close to the amount of money that any useable parcel of land could be purchased with.
 With inflation, the value is farther off every year.
 Footnotes like this should be omitted.

-God Does not Need the KJV to Preserve His Word
+God does not need the KJV to preserve his word

 God said that he would preserve his word.
 He does not need the KJV to do that.
 God did not say that he would preserve it in every language.
 If God had to preserve his word in every language, then where are those Bibles?
 They do not exist.
 If God had to preserve it in English, then where is the preservation that would have to exist in the year 1610 before the KJV was finished?
 The KJV certainly was not preserved when it contained the Apocrypha in 1611.
 The word of God has been preserved through the copies of the scriptures in Hebrew and Greek.
 We still have those copies today and that is how his word is preserved.
 The King James Version is a translation of those copies.
 It differs from the Hebrew and Greek.
 The KJV has changed from itself which would also mean that in 1611, God would still not have preserved his word.
 To say that God would preserve his word requires that it existed in 100 AD, 200 AD, 300 AD, on so on, all the way up to now.
 The KJV and the copies of the original Hebrew and Greek are different and therefore, cannot both be preserved.